Campus Ladies: Premise

 The shopping trip of recent widow Joan Beamin and married Barri Martin, lifelong friends and both apparently childless, is cut short when Barri wastes a drink on her skirt.
 When they go to Barri's house for her to change, they find her husband Roger having an affair in their bedroom.
 The ladies end up in a bar and observe a group of students from the local university, and ultimately decide to enroll.

 Once at UMW, the ladies meet Drew and Abdul, two of their classmates who will be living in the room next to them.
 Drew is tall and blond and believes himself to be a ladies' man, but in actuality, is far from that.
 Abdul is an Iranian young man who refers to everyone as "Mister" and "Miss".
 The ladies also meet their roommate, a young woman named Paige, who is, at first, not thrilled to be sharing a room with Joan and Barri.
 Also, Guy is the dorm's resident advisor.

 From then on, the ladies embark on the adventures of college life, complete with one-night stands, sexual experimentation, research papers, and football games.

-The majority of the show's dialogue is improvised, as the most of the actors are members or alumni of the Groundlings comedy troupe.
+The majority of the show's dialogue is improvised, as most of the actors were members or alumni of the Groundlings comedy troupe.